 Grant Application Guidelines

-Download a copy of the Marjorie L. and Arthur P. Miller Grant Guidelines for review.
+Download a copy of the Marjorie L. and Arthur P. Miller Grant Guidelines by clicking here.

 About the fund

 The Millers established their fund at the Community Foundation to award an annual grant in perpetuity which encourages communities and nonprofits to preserve and protect natural resources such as their streams, woodlands, wetlands, and wildlife areas.
 The focus of the Fund’s grant is to provide nonprofits with the resources to complete a project that is specific, tangible in nature, and that provides “a measurable sense of accomplishment” for their efforts.
 The Millers believe that seeing a project come to fruition substantiates an organization, its members and volunteers, their hard work, and provides evidence of tangible success.

 The Millers are the authors of seven books on environmental and historic topics, and are active on many area non-profit boards and in local community groups.
 Marge served for many years on the Chester County Parks and Recreation Board, Chester County 2020, and Maysie’s Farm and currently serves on the boards of Green Valleys Watershed Association and the American Red Cross Retiree Association to name a few.
 Art has served on the board of the Delaware County Press Club and currently serves on the Lower Providence Township Library Board.
 They have been frequent lecturers at Road Scholar (formerly Elderhostel) programs, speaking on Trails Across America and the national scenic and historic trails.
 Marge and Art have been active with the Main Line School Night Hiking Club, leading hikes throughout the Delaware Valley.

 ***2019: Marjorie L. & Arthur P. Miller Fund Story from CCCF 25th Anniversary Portraits of Philanthropy | Full Story ***

 Marjorie L. & Arthur P. Miller Fund for Open Space & the Environment